godatadriven/Kedro-Azureml-Starter/tutorial.md

 ### Creating an AzureML environment
 Before we can run our pipeline on AzureML, we must replicate our local environment in a Docker container.
 This will ensure that our AzureML pipeline will run with the exact same dependencies as our local environment.
-We have already created a Dockerfile for this, which does the following:
+We have already (automatically) created a Dockerfile for this, which does the following:
 1. It installs the Python version you specified during the project creation (`kedro new ...`).
 1. It copies your `requirements.txt` file to the container and installs all the dependencies in it.